tguelcan/topform/README.md

 # Svelte TOPFORM

 Topform is a form generator for Sveltekit.
 It was created out of the motivation to make forms easily available with as little effort and as much consistency as possible, thus minimizing operational overhead.
-It is currently in the development phase.
-Significant changes are subject to change.<br />
 The focus is to provide a form that follows the HTML standard.
 Everyone is invited to contribute.